TIP-Internal-Project/tip-tids-service-admin-feature-api/readme.md

-# Engagement Service Admin Feature API
+# Service Admin Feature API

 ## Overview

-The **Engagement Service Admin Feature API** provides various administrative functionalities for managing engagements.
+The **Service Admin Feature API** provides various administrative functionalities for managing engagements.
 This API is designed to support a range of administrative tasks and integrates with several dependencies to enhance its operations.

 ## Features